soumodeep46/Day-19-Interfaces/README.md

 12
 Explanation

-The integer  is evenly divisible by , , , and .
-Our divisorSum method should return the sum of these numbers, which is .
-The Solution class then prints  on the first line, followed by the sum returned by divisorSum (which is ) on the second line.
+The integer 6 is evenly divisible by 1, 2, 3, and 6.
+Our divisorSum method should return the sum of these numbers, which is 1+2+3+6=12.
+The Solution class then prints "I implemented: AdvancedArithmetic" on the first line, followed by the sum returned by divisorSum (which is ) on the second line.